MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/filterpipeline/nf-filterpipeline-iprintpipelinemanagercontrol-filterfinished.md

 ## -parameters

-### -param None
+#### - None

 ## -returns

 <code>FilterFinished</code> returns an <b>HRESULT</b>.

 ## -remarks

 The filter does not need to call the <code>FilterFinished</code> method.
-The filter pipeline assumes the filter has finished when the <a href="https://msdn.microsoft.com/library/windows/hardware/ff554301">IPrintPipelineFilter::StartOperation</a> method returns. <code>FilterFinished</code> is provided for compatibility and, when called, it does nothing but returns.</p>
+The filter pipeline assumes the filter has finished when the <a href="https://msdn.microsoft.com/library/windows/hardware/ff554301">IPrintPipelineFilter::StartOperation</a> method returns. <code>FilterFinished</code> is provided for compatibility and, when called, it does nothing but returns.